revanth0212/temp-commerce-extensibility-tooling/rules/Cursor/README.md

 1. **Check for REQUIREMENTS.md** - Look for existing requirements or create one
 2. **Gather requirements** - Ask clarifying questions about your specific needs
 3. **Present architectural plan** - Show the proposed solution structure
+4. **Wait for your approval** - Confirm you approve the plan before proceeding
-4. **Generate code** - Create App Builder-based extension code
+5. **Generate code** - Create App Builder-based extension code (after your approval)
-5. **Provide documentation** - Include diagrams and implementation guides
+6. **Provide documentation** - Include diagrams and implementation guides

 ### Example Request